Bob Hope (Emmerdale): Backstory

-2000-Present
+2000–present

 As part of his job as a sales representative for Naughty Nylons, Bob comes to Emmerdale for business.
 He and Viv Windsor are immediately attracted to each other and they begin a relationship.
 Bob moves in with Viv and tries to make friends with her daughter Donna Windsor (Verity Rushworth).
 He proposes while drunk and he and Viv marry the following year.
 Bob's daughter Dawn moves to the village and gets engaged to his friend, Terry Woods (Billy Hartman), who is 27 years older than her.
 They later have a son T.J.
 Woods (Connor Lee).
 Viv and Bob separate, after Viv has a one-night stand with a limousine driver, but in the same year they reconcile after her affair with married Paddy Kirk (Dominic Brunt), and they become engaged again.
 Bob is reunited with his former and ex-wife, American exotic dancer Vonda Lockhart (Lorelei King) and learns he has a daughter Roxy Lockhart (Chloe Procter), after Viv tracks her down to invite her to their second wedding.
 Bob and Viv marry in a double wedding with Viv's daughter Donna and Marlon Dingle.

 Viv and Bob declare that they are going to try for a baby, however this proves difficult because of their ages and Dr. Adam Forsythe (Richard Shelton) tells them that Viv is now menopausal.
 This leads her to ask her daughter, Donna, to be their surrogate mother but on the day of Dawn's funeral, Viv is feeling unwell.
 Bob assumes she is hungover but is rushed to hospital by Donna when she collapses and learns that she is pregnant.
 Following Dawn's death in the King's River showhome explosion, Bob declares repeatedly that he does not want any more children so Viv decides to have an abortion but Viv tells Donna, she tells Scott and he tells Terry.
 Scott and Terry tell Bob about Viv's pregnancy and they decide to keep the baby.
 When Viv goes for a scan, they learn that she is carrying twins.